8 Learning Styles | Overview and Types

 Social learners are known for their exceptional written and verbal communication skills.
 This group of individuals are very comfortable speaking with others and is proficient at understanding other people’s views.

 Social learners like working in groups and would prefer to study with others.
-They like discussion groups and would learn about a topic well by just discussing it with others.
+They like discussion groups and would learn about a topic well by discussing it with others.

 Solitary Learning style